LinkedIn Guide

 It’s okay, you can let go of the confusion, my friend!

-Step 1 is to create a LinkedIn business page representing your company and services.
+Step 1 is to create a LinkedIn company page representing what your company is, and what it offers.

 In this blog, we’ll talk about: